j624364/asca-rust/doc/doc-cli.md

 #### Filters
 A filter can be placed after each rule file to select rules within them.
-Filters are case insensitive, but they must elsewise be identical in name.
+Filters are case insensitive, but they must elsewise be identical in name to a rule defined within the file.
 Multiple filters can be specified, separated by commas, and between curly brackets.

 `!` means to exclude the following rules from the sequence.

-`~` means to select only the following rules from the sequence (NOTE: Will be applied in the order they appear in the filter, not as they are in the rule file).
+`~` means to select only the following rules from the sequence (NOTE: They will be applied in the order they appear in the filter, not as they are within the rule file).
 This could be useful for defining commonly used sound changes within a 'global' sound change file and selecting them when needed.

 ```diff